Are you facing low-energy levels?

 One source of anthocyanin polyphenols in particular is noted for its extraordinary antioxidant capability.
 Aronia Berry not only affects nitric oxide and inflammation in humans, but it might also prevent mitochondrial dysfunction.
 Other research shows that in addition to their antioxidant effects, aronia polyphenols may have a positive effect on inflammation by regulating mitochondrial function, and they might even improve mitochondria energy production.
 Promising results for such a relatively unknown fruit!

-This is why when you think of what’s the best natural energy drink mix, we’ve got one solution for you: Resync Recovery is intended as a recovery drink, but a healthy recovery starts with healthy energy, and we’ve got your bases covered with our natural nitrate blend of beetroot and extracts of red spinach and aronia.
+This is why when you think of what’s the best natural energy drink mix, we’ve got one solution for you: Resync Recovery is a recovery drink, but a healthy recovery starts with healthy energy, and we’ve got your bases covered with our natural nitrate blend of beetroot and extracts of red spinach and aronia.
 Try Resync and let us know how it makes you feel!

 Supplements for Healthy Gut Bacteria